Tips for Purchasing Gemstones

 You can purchase a loose gemstone and get it set in the perfect setting of your choice.
 The settings can look odd without their stones, but ask your jeweler if they will show you what they have.
 Our family jeweler didn't have much to show us when we got our wedding set, but we had an idea of what we wanted, and they created it!
 Simple and beautiful.
 Your personal tastes matter for such important and often expensive items.
 Plan ahead for this so that you have the time for them to create what you want, or find it for you.

 You may have heard the saying, "If it sounds too good to be true, it probably is!"
-This may apply with gemstones as well.
-You of course want to shop around, compare prices but knowledge is power in these cases.
-You can always come back to it, and if they tell you its now or never, take the never.
+This may apply to gemstones as well.
+You, of course, want to shop around, compare prices but knowledge is power in these cases.
+You can always come back to it, and if they tell you it's now or never, take the never.
 You don't want high pressure.

 As for looking around, window shopping never hurt anyone.
 A friendly employee may be able to help you in the education process if they are not too busy.
 Ask questions, check out books from the library, as these are large purchases and the stone may be in families for generations to come.

-Finally, enjoy the beauty of your stones and jewelry.
 Wear it, display it, enjoy the pieces you currently own.
 Life is precious and seems to be flying by so often.
 We invest in things sometimes, only to hide them away and never really get to enjoy them.
 Break out your favorite pieces, and wear them with pride.
-These beauties from the earth deserve to be seen an enjoyed!
+These beauties from the earth deserve to be seen and enjoyed!